SiteHUB-NG/One-Click/README.md

 Designed for hosting providers, infrastructure engineers, DevOps operators, and system administrators managing development and production Linux environments.

+## Supported Platforms

+One‑Click supports most mainstream Linux distributions, including Debian, Ubuntu, CentOS, Fedora, Rocky, AlmaLinux, openSUSE, Arch, and others.

+> Note: BSD systems are not supported at this time, and Alpine Linux may have
+> limited compatibility

 # How To Run
 ## Primary Mirror